 Program Record-keeping

-The evaluation team found the participant data supplied for this study by the Companies to be of varying quality.
+The evaluation team found the participant data supplied for the market research portion of this study by the Companies to be of varying quality.

 Mid-year in PY2011, CL&P began collecting data on the measures recommended by auditors as part of the HES program.
 As a result, data became available for a substantial number of CL&P participants indicating whether an HVAC measure of any kind had been recommended.
 While this helped in reducing the number of CL&P participants we had to contact to find ones for which CAC replacement was recommended, having data at an even more detailed level—specifically, whether CAC replacement had been recommended—would have been much more effective in reducing the number of calls that had to be made to find participants qualified for the survey.
 Nonetheless, HVAC recommendation data did help in keeping survey costs down, as participants with this variable responded to the survey at higher rates than participants without it.